 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the gin, triple sec, cream, and grenadine.
+In a cocktail shaker, pour the gin, triple sec, cream, and grenadine.
+Fill with ice.

 - Dry gin is a popular choice for this cocktail and the bold flavors will not get lost in the mix.
 You might, however, want to experiment with some of the softer gins, such as Aviation or Bloom, which tend to be more floral than piney.

 - Be sure that the quality of your triple sec matches that of your gin.
 Cheaper options can be very syrupy and that will not produce a great cocktail.
 Go with top-shelf brands like Cointreau or Combier or switch to another orange liqueur like Grand Marnier.

 - Heavy cream is a popular option for most creamy cocktails.
 Milk is a far lighter option and will work, or you can take the middle path and pour half and half.